wertercatt/tooters/styles.md

 <br>

-Placing `inline code` within a sentence does not highlight the `syntax`.
+Placing `inline code` within a sentence does not highlight the syntax.

 A code block highlights the syntax and displays the language: